thinkhr-code/developer-hub/README.md

 These SKUs are only used by the parent organization and should never be added to a custom configuration.

 * Reports - Enables the **Reports** tab containing usage and value reports.
-* Single Sign On (SSO) - Allows the parent organization to use SSO for their customers/users.

 ### Recommended SKUs for all Configurations